 200g fine wheat noodles,

 1-2tbsp Thai fish sauce (smells a bit like feet – but doesn’t taste bad, I promise!)

 and a handful of fresh coriander.

 I added the oil to a saucepan and then added the chopped garlic and shallots with the turkey whilst cooking the noodles in the stock – I used a stock cube to make this with boiling water.
-I then added the chillies, ginger and vegetables to the turkey, juice and rind of the lemon and lime and once the noodles were fully cooked I added the stock and noodles to the turkey.
+I then added the chillies, ginger and vegetables to the chicken or turkey, juice and rind of the lemon and lime and once the noodles were fully cooked I added the stock and noodles to the turkey.

 I then added the fish sauce and coconut milk and gave it a good stir keeping it simmering the whole time.
 All together it probably took about 45 minutes to prepare and cook and I was incredibly pleased with the result.